engjoon/engjoon/README.md

 ## 🚀 About Me
 🤖 Robotics Programmer and Embedded Systems Developer
-🧠 AI Student & Problem Solver
+🧠 AI Student & Problem Solver & Flutter Developer
 🔌 Passionate about combining **hardware and software** to build intelligent systems
 ⚙️ Enjoy working on real-world engineering problems